kfrank/kfrank.github.io/_posts/2014-11-14-how-the-ux-designer-killed-design.md

 ##A Visual Designer is a UX Designer is a Designer
 User experience design doesn’t stop at gray boxes; it extends to how a user responds to a page, and that includes how it looks as well as how it functions.
 It’s more than making a site ‘look pretty’ or coloring in boxes.

 That’s one of the reasons the chart from [uxisnotui.com](http://www.uxisnotui.com/downloads/without-title.png) became so popular.
-While it’s important to help people understand all the different aspects that make up creating a user experience, somehow the column titled “How UX Wants to be Seen” got replaced with “UX Designers” and the column “How UX is Typically Seen”, replaced with “Visual Designers”, making it more of a role delegation than a comprehensive list of all the things designers do.
+While it’s important to help people understand all the different aspects that make up creating a user experience, somehow the column titled “How UX Wants to be Seen” got replaced with “UX Designers” and the column “How UX is Typically Seen” replaced with “Visual Designers”, making it more of a role delegation than a comprehensive list of all the things designers do.

 Mark Boulton describes this perfectly in his article [Visual Design is Not a Thing](https://themanual.org/read/issues/2/mark-boulton/article).
 In it, he talks about the industry’s response to Jesse James Garrett’s *The Elements of User Experience*: